shepherdchinacan/shepherdchinacan.github.io/index.md

 ## Research Interests

 - Probabilistic generation model especially Diffusion models
-- And above algorithm utility in Weather predicting & Climate simulation & Data assimilation
+- And above algorithms' utility in Weather predicting & Climate simulation & Data assimilation

 I wish to devote my talent to this meaningful cause and bring well-being to society.

 ---

+## Experiences
+Meteorological AI Algorithm Engineering Intern at ColorfulClouds Tech.

+During my internship, I gained a thorough understanding of the entire AI-powered weather forecasting workflow.
+This encompassed data transmission and management, model architecture design, utilizing cloud computing platforms for training and deployment, as well as testing and production rollout.

+• During the early stage of my internship, I was responsible for developing a project utilizing the HRnet network for radar image denoising.

+• Later, I was assigned to develop a rainfall prediction model.

 ## Skills